NEW HAMPSHIRE HOMESCHOOLING COALITION

 Section 4.
 In the case of a vacancy in the office of a Representative, a special election shall be held.
-The Board of Representatives shall provide for ballots to be mailed to Member Families in the district in question.
+The Board of Representatives shall provide for ballots to be emailed to Member Families in the district in question.

 ARTICLE VIII.
 DUTIES OF THE OFFICERS